Taipan!

 Taipan! is a 1979 turn-based strategy computer game written for the TRS-80 and ported to the Apple II in 1982.
 It was created by Art Canfil and the company Mega Micro Computers, and published by Avalanche Productions.

 The game Taipan! was inspired by the novel Tai-Pan by James Clavell.
-The player is in the role of a trader in the Far East.
+The player is in the role of a 19th-century trader in the Far East.
 The goal of the game is for the player to accumulate wealth through trade and possibly also through booty won in battles against pirates.
 As soon as the player's net worth reaches one million pounds, the player has the option to retire.

 A companion book about the game was co-authored by Canfil and illustrated by Chrisann Brennan.

 Gameplay

 The player begins the game with a ship.
-At the beginning, they have the option to either start without any cash but five guns, or with some cash and a debt.
+At the beginning, he has the option to either start without any cash but five guns, or with some cash and a debt.

 The basic strategy of the game is to buy goods (opium, silk, arms, and general cargo) at a low price and sell them at a higher price.
 Silk, arms, and general cargo have no special features; opium is special in that it can be confiscated at random points by the local authorities, resulting in a fine for the player.
 This makes dealing in opium riskier than dealing in the other goods; however, it is also generally the most profitable item for trade.

 At various times when arriving at a port, a message will pop up indicating a special price has occurred for one of the commodities.
 In this case, either the commodity's price falls or rises significantly.

 The player may trade at any of seven historically named ports: Hong Kong, Shanghai, Nagasaki, Saigon, Manila, Singapore, and Batavia.

 The port at Hong Kong is the player's home port.
 Here, the player has access to ship repair, a money lender, a warehouse, and a bank.
 Often in Hong Kong, the local extortionist Li Yuen asks if the player would like to "donate" money to the Sea Goddess.
 If the player refuses to donate, Li Yuen eventually sends a fleet of hostile ships after the player (which are much more difficult to fight than ordinary pirates).
 On the other hand, if one chooses to pay Li Yuen, he will occasionally drive off hostile ships for you.
 The money he asks depends on the amount of cash the player carries.
 It is not advisable to carry too much excessive cash; the donations asked from Li Yuen, the fines for dealing with opium and the amount stolen from oneself after occasionally getting "beaten up and robbed" always depend on how much you have.

 Money may be transferred into your bank account for some interest.
-The player also has the option of borrowing money from Elder Brother Wu, the moneylender, although this amount is limited to twice the amount the player already has on hand (if the player has zero, they cannot borrow anything).
+The player also has the option of borrowing money from Elder Brother Wu, the moneylender, although this amount is limited to twice the amount the player already has on hand (if the player has zero, he cannot borrow anything).